 The Oxford COVID-19 Government Response Tracker collects publicly available information on 11 indicators of government response including school and workplace closures, public events cancellations, restrictions on public gatherings, stay at home requirements, public transport closures, domestic and international travel restrictions, public information campaigns, testing and contact tracing.
 Source: Blavatnik School of Government, Oxford University.
-Data up to 21st September - 1st October.
+Data up to 27th September - 7th October.
 Return to "What's New".

-Australia's restrictions have been, on average, less stringent than in most other countries - though we have crept up the list a bit in the past 8 weeks
+Australia's restrictions have been, on average, less stringent than in most other countries - though we have crept up the list in the past two months